pratiktri/server_init_harden/README.md

 - [ ] Update README - Detail all the locations where backup files would be created
 - [ ] Update README - Note that we never uninstall any software during restore operations
 - [ ] New - Provide Flag - to NOT display credentials on screen (because - nosy neighbours)
-- [ ] New - Schedule daily system update
+- [x] New - Schedule daily system update downloads
 - [ ] New - Enable LUKS (is it even worth it???)
 - [ ] New - DNSCrypt
 - [ ] New - Display time taken to complete all operations